moritzhoeppner/xor-brute-force/README.md

 means the counter blocks and hence the keystreams are the same for each file. `example/dist.json` contains a frequency distribution for English texts I generated on the basis of texts from the English Wikipedia.
 When you run
-`xor-brute-force -dist example/dist.json -messages ./example/messages`, you'll see the plaintexts with only a few errors.
+`bin/xor-brute-force -dist example/dist.json -messages ./example/messages`, you'll see the plaintexts
+with only a few errors.

 ## How does it work?